zanawar/azure-pipelines-tasks-terraform/overview.md

 ![Terraform Azure Environment Subscription](https://raw.githubusercontent.com/charleszipp/azure-pipelines-tasks-terraform/master/screenshots/overview-tfcli-azure-sub.jpg)

-## Remote & Local Backend State Support
+## Remote, Local and Self-configured Backend State Support

-The task currently supports two backend configurations
+The task currently supports the following backend configurations

 - local (default for terraform) - State is stored on the agent file system.
 - azurerm - State is stored in a blob container within a specified Azure Storage Account.
+- self-configured - State configuration will be provided using environment variables or command options.
+Environment files can be provided using Secure Files Library in AzDO and specified in Secure Files configuration field.
+Command options such as `-backend-config=` flag can be provided in the Command Options configuration field.

 The backend configuration will be prompted when relevant for the selected command.
 If azurerm selected, the task will prompt for a service connection and storage account details to use for the backend.